joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 We will provide more details about each of the projects as the assignment date approaches.

+**Exam**

+There will be one in-class exam, to be held on **Tuesday, November 4th**.
+All students are required to take the exam at the scheduled time.
+If you have a conflict with this time, please discuss with us immediately.
+Unfortunately, we will not be able to offer a makeup exam.

+You will not be able to reference any notes or online materials during the exam.
+However, the exams will be "conceptual", focusing on your understanding of the foundational concepts.
+They will not require you to memorize code library APIs, etc. Prior to the exam, we will provide a comprehensive study guide to help you prepare.

 **Grading**

-The grade for the course will be based on the project grades, as follows:
+The grade for the course will be based on the attendance, exam, and project grades, as follows:

 * Attendance - 5%
 * Project 1 - 20% (Individual project)
 * Project 2 - 20% (Individual project)
+* Exam - 25% (Individual, "closed book")
-* Project 3 - 20% (Individual or groups of two project)
+* Project 3 - 30% (Individual or groups of two project)
-* Project 4 - 35% (Individual or groups of two project)

 **Attendance**

 Regular attendance is expected.
-We will conduct mini “quizzes” during the class.
+We will conduct mini “quizzes” during the class via UT Canvas.
 These will be simple multiple choice questions based on the content we are covering that lecture.
 No “make up” quizzes will be offered, but the lowest 4 attendance grades will be dropped.
-For extenuating circumstances, s uch as a serious illness requiring the student to miss multiple weeks of classes, we will work out an arrangement on a case by case basis.
+For extenuating circumstances, such as a serious illness requiring the student to miss multiple weeks of classes, we will work out an arrangement on a case by case basis.

 **Other Administrative Matters**